My first matcha was horrible.

 Travel: Pique sachets, hotel kettle, done.

 That’s the whole system.
-I’m sharing these details because they took me 14 months to dial in, and most articles skip all of it.
+I’m sharing these details because they took me 14 months to dial in, and most articles skip them.

 Mistakes I Made (Please Skip These)